BazzaCuda/MinimalistMediaPlayerX/README.md

 `Ctrl-Down Arrow`       | pan down.
 Can be held down for continuous panning (Ctrl-Shift for double speed) `Ctrl-Left Arrow`       | pan left.
 Can be held down for continuous panning (Ctrl-Shift for double speed) `Ctrl-Right Arrow`      | pan right.
-Can be held down for continuous panning (Ctrl-Shift for double speed) `Left button down`      | drag the media window around the screen, but not when Playlist panel is open `Ctrl+Left button down` | drag the media window around the screen, even when the Playlist panel is open `Pg Up`                 | rotate video left/anti-clockwise (you must have first rotated right at least once) `Pg Dn`                 | rotate video right/clockwise (you must do this at least once before you can rotate left) `INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the file after F12
+Can be held down for continuous panning (Ctrl-Shift for double speed) `Left button down`      | drag the media window around the screen `Ctrl+Left button down` | drag the media window around the screen `Pg Up`                 | rotate video left/anti-clockwise (you must have first rotated right at least once) `Pg Dn`                 | rotate video right/clockwise (you must do this at least once before you can rotate left) `INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the file after F12